pebreo/chipy-antispam-demo/README.md

     pw: 1234
     PORT: 54321

-When your done with the settings just run `python manage.py runserver` and goto `http://localhost:8000/chipy/`.
+When you're done with the settings just run `python manage.py runserver` and goto `http://localhost:8000/chipy/`.